Shrub Problems Solved| Portsmouth & NH Seacoast

 Residential shrub pruning problems we solve throughout the NH Seacoast & Southern Maine

-Most residential shrub problems develop gradually—overgrowth blocking windows, declining health from improper care, uneven shapes from repeated shearing, and plantings outgrowing their spaces.
-At Expert Pruning, we've spent 25+ years solving these problems using methods grounded in plant biology rather than quick fixes that create new issues.
+At Expert Pruning, we’ve spent decades solving these challenges using methods grounded in plant biology rather than quick fixes that create new problems.
+Our methodological approach is always plant-first.

-Each problem requires a different approach.
-Overgrown shrubs need staged renovation.
-Unhealthy shrubs require diagnosis before cutting.
-Misshapen growth needs selective thinning, not more shearing.
-Shrubs blocking access need reduction to strong laterals, not topping.
-Understanding these differences produces lasting solutions.
+Each situation requires a different strategy.
+Overgrown shrubs benefit from staged renovation.
+Declining shrubs need diagnosis before cutting.
+Misshapen growth calls for selective thinning — not more shearing.
+Shrubs blocking walkways or windows require reduction to strong lateral branches, not topping.

 Restoring Overgrown & Neglected Shrubs